 Winter Activity Series – Winter Hiking

-Mark Gibbons is one of our volunteer ambassadors as well as the president of the Edmonton Outdoor Club (EOC), and contributed this guest blog as part of our winter activity blog series.
+Mark Gibbons is one of our volunteer ambassadors and the president of the Edmonton Outdoor Club (EOC), and they contributed to this guest blog as part of our winter activity blog series.

 There was enough ambient light and moonlight to see the dark trees silhouetted along the trail as it weaved along our route.
-As our eyes and senses adjusted to the night, we could see stars above us through the old growth forest we were trekking.
-The smell of the frozen forest, the crunching of snow under our ice grips, our breath coming out in clouds of condensation untouched by the wind outside the forest… amazing.
+As our eyes and senses adjusted to the night, we could see stars above us through the old-growth forest we were trekking through.
+The smell of the frozen forest, the crunching of snow under our ice grips, our breath coming out in condensation clouds untouched by the wind outside the forest… amazing.

 I became involved with the EOC in 2007.
-And while the group might take its namesake from the city, it’s open to anyone with a thirst for the outdoors.
-It also ventures beyond city limits for adventures throughout the Edmonton metropolitan river valley region including exploring river valley trails in Devon and Parkland County.
+While the group might take its namesake from the city, it’s an open thirst for the outdoors.
+It also ventures beyond city limits for anyone with adventures throughout the Edmonton Metropolitan River Valley region, including exploring river valley trails in Devon and Parkland County.

 For those interested in joining the Edmonton Outdoor Club on one of our adventures, signing up is easy and accessible.
 We strive to offer a variety of events, with some things geared for beginners, some more challenging, and lots of ‘somewhere in the middle’ stuff.
 And we attempt to keep events as low-cost as possible.